vaibhavb/gensh/README.md

 ```

 ## Development
 To set up a development environment:
 1. Clone the repository
 2. Install dependencies: `pip install -e ".[dev]"` or `poetry install`
 3. Run tests: `pytest tests/`

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

+## BUGS
+-Release base templates with the shell, list_templates is broken.
+[] history functionality doesnt work